dat-insanity/SpamHook/README.md

 6. Enter the webhook url, the mode of the spammer (ascii spammer and custom message), the message content, and the amount of messages that are going to be sent.
 7. Profit.
 ## Features:
 Currently there are two modes, ascii and custom message.
 Ascii spammer creates a random string of messages that look like this `ᔺ⯦Ṕǲ଱⾊`, while the custom message allows you to input a, well, custom message.
+Ascii spammer can be used to cause lag, or crash other people's discord clients.
 SpamHook will detect when you get rate limited, and will pause when it happens.
 It will resume when it detects that it is not rate limited.
 ## Future Updates:
 - Multiple webhook support
 ## Donations: